What is the Orange County definition of a swimming pool?

 Neglected or Unmaintained Pools

 For a freshwater or saltwater pool, a sanitary disposal service must pump out any water contaminated with algae, debris, metals or other materials and dispose of it at an appropriate disposal site.
-Never discharge this type of water into the street, ditches, stormwater ponds, wetlands or other waters of the county.
+Never discharge this type of water into the street, ditches, stormwater ponds, wetlands, swales, waters of the county or to any components of the County MS4 system.

 Maintained Pools